 For personal macs, the University recommends Sophos Home

-While The University recommendations are outlined above, you may wish to use an alternative anti-virus product.
-If you do, it is your responsibility to ensure it is configured correctly and is appropriately licensed to receive updates automatically, as set out in the IT Code of Practice (PDF).
+While The University recommendations are outlined above, you may wish to use an alternative antivirus product.
+If you choose to do this, it is your responsibility to ensure it is configured correctly and is appropriately licensed to receive updates automatically, as set out in the IT Code of Practice (PDF).

-CiCS cannot provide technical support for the use of alternative anti-virus products.
+We cannot provide technical support for the use of alternative antivirus products.

 You can find more information and advice on safe computing.

-If you think that your University computer may have a virus or you have a question about antivirus software contact the CiCS helpdek (firstname.lastname@example.org or 0114 2221111).
+If you think that your University computer may have a virus or you have a question about antivirus software please contact the Helpdesk.